 Seriously, we brought in so many peppers, I am ashamed to say that the last harvest actually sat on our counter and eventually had to be tossed (if only I had thought about freezing peppers then!)
 We decided we needed an easy way to preserve our peppers quickly!

 Generally, we try to use everything on our homestead, so letting peppers go to waste was a big no-no. So, we needed to find a way to preserve these peppers!
 Let me tell you, freezing peppers is the best way to preserve your peppers.
 Wanna know why?
 Well, I am going to fill you in.

-If you have been growing peppers then you know two things already:
+If you have been growing peppers then you know a few things already: